adumalwad/Mini-IRCTC/README.md

 # Mini-IRCTC
 # CS315 DBMS Project IIT Kanpur (IITK)

 Hello guys !!!
 This project is an online railway ticket booking platform same as IRCTC.
-This project also consisted of a mailing feature (user get mail for booking/cancelling a ticket, email verification, tatkal booking) which helped me get extra marks.
+This project also consisted of a mailing feature (user get mail for booking/cancelling a ticket, email verification, tatkal booking) which helped me get extra marks (96 out of 100).
 I have deleted all bookings and user details; you need to add them.

 **Front-end:** HTML, JavaScript,PHP, Bootstrap3,CSS \
 **Backend:** MySQL